 Original, I know.

 Her breeder told us that he was selectively breeding for leanness, and the difference was noticeable as the two girls grew up.
 The older one certainly had a jiggle to her when she ran, whereas the younger looked as though she was working out.

 Choosing a Pig Breed: Meat-Type or Lard Type

-Big Pig produced bacon that was meaty, yet with an ample amount of fat to crisp and flavor the meat.
+Big Pig produced meaty bacon yet with an ample amount of fat to crisp and flavor the meat.
 My mouth is watering, just thinking about it!
 While Little Pig had virtually no fat and the results were a product that was chewy and tasted like ham.
-I would liken it to Canadian Bacon, only thinner.
+I would compare it to Canadian Bacon, only thinner.

 Some questions you should ask yourself are:

 - Do you not care about having lean cuts of meat?

 - Do you prefer having more bacon over ham?